scala/scala-lang/blog/_posts/2017-06-30-collections-0.2.0.md

 ## Next steps

-From a user point of view, little should have changed, even though internally, lots have changed (we will write more about that in a future post)!
-Consequently, we encourage you to give a try to the new collections and to [report](https://github.com/scala/collection-strawman/issues) any issue you encounter.
+From a user point of view, little should have changed, even though internally, a lot has changed (we will write more about that in a future post)!
+We encourage you to give a try to the new collections and to [report](https://github.com/scala/collection-strawman/issues) any issue you encounter.

 From now on, we will cut new releases every month.
 The goals of the